bgamari/ghc-wiki-import/working-conventions/git/submodules.md

 - Patches for `github.com` repositories should be made into Pull Requests on GitHub.
 GHC developers have access to the repositories under the `haskell` organization in particular, and can push directly.

+- As of 14th August 2014, `ghc-head` is the branch to track for Haddock.

 As stated above - GHC tracks the branch listed here for the specific repository.
 If you're going to base your change on a branch, always do it on this one, and make sure your change is on the specified branch.
 Then update the submodule.